takefumi-yoshii/redux-aggregate-docs/docs/action-sources.md

 }
 ```

-### Pure Function (ActionSrc)

-ActionSrc for `createActions` is just a pure javascript function with I/O. Arguments is optional.
+ActionSources for `createActions` is just a pure javascript function's map.
+Arguments is optional.

 ```javascript
 // ______________________________________________________